All Episodes

 Cause you're the first thing.

-I know I can't believe.
+I know I can't believe him.

-Alright, little FGL on a Friday, putting a smile on your face.
+All right, little FGL on a Friday, putting a smile on your face.

 We love Texas on this program.

-We love everybody in Texas, they're great people, and um I know that the federal government is is ready because I've actually talked to people.
+And I know that the federal government is ready because I've actually talked to people.

 So imagine my surprise.

-I I found alone on you know, I do a lot of internet searching, a lot of reading, and I'm up late, and I just that's the way I live my life.
+I found alone, you know, I do a lot of internet searching, a lot of reading, and I'm up late.

 I'm nocturnal.

-And I remember I I I found the video and I sent it to Linda and I said, Linda, you I will you will you please find this young man because he was interviewing on a local TV station.
+And I remember I found the video and I sent it to Linda and I said, Linda, will you please find this young man?

-Anyway, so very politely, very kindly, very nicely, RC Maxwell is just talking about his opinions with some of the people that are there protesting.
+Anyway, so very politely, very kindly, very nicely, R.C.
+Maxwell is just talking about his opinions with some of the people that are there protesting.

 Couldn't be nicer.